Alfa Laval AB (publ.) – Annual report – 31 December 2019

-The tax rates for 2018 and 2017 have been used to calculate the actual tax each year, while the tax rates for 2019 and 2018 have been used to calculate the deferred tax for 2018 and 2017 respectively.
+The tax rates for 2019 and 2018 have been used to calculate the actual tax each year, while the tax rates for 2020 and 2019 have been used to calculate the deferred tax for 2019 and 2018 respectively.

 The Group’s normal effective tax rate is approximately 26 (26) percent based on taxable result, and it is calculated as a weighted average based on each subsidiary’s part of the result before tax.
 One-time items like the ones mentioned below can however increase the tax rate for an individual year.

 Observe that individual companies in the top ten countries and in the group with a positive result can report losses.
 The group with losses can contain individual companies with profits.
 Also observe that the presented result is without correction for any non-deductible costs and non-taxable revenues outside received tax free dividends.
-The revaluation of future tax deductions with SEK +130 million in 2018 relates to the U.S., which is outside the top ten countries.
-The tax percentage for India in 2017 has been affected by a dividend distribution tax of SEK -100 million.
-The tax percentage for Norway in 2017 has been affected by a non-recurring item of SEK -113 million concerning additional tax relating to prior years concerning acquired businesses according to a settlement with the former owners.
-The tax percentage for France in 2017 has been affected by refund of incorrectly charged withholding tax on dividends.
+The tax percentage for the U.S. in 2018 has been affected by revaluation of future tax deductions with SEK +130 million.

 Companies with losses in countries without tax pooling might have unused tax losses that have not resulted in a corresponding deferred tax asset, since these are not likely to be used.
 The lack of such a deferred tax income in these cases has an impact on the tax percentage in the concerned countries.